 On the 25th day of this month, December, we celebrate the birth of Jesus Christ.
 This wonderful mystery of God’s dwelling among us in the fullness of humanity as Emmanuel, historically foretold by the Old Testament Prophets and born of Mary.
 Also known as the Lord, the Messiah, the Saviour of the world, He is recognised as a baby lying in a manger and wrapped snuggly in strips of cloth.
 He was the light for people who walked in darkness, a light that shined on all where death casts its shadow, and He is the light of the world.

 Christmas is thus a timely reminder that we are not just celebrating the birth of Christ but the enduring outcome of His humanity in the last three years of His life, which reached the outer limits of earth over 2,000 years to date.
 And the words of Jesus are still impacting the lives of many.
 Permit me to repeat last year’s poem below entitled “Christmas Gift suggestions” by Oren Arnold for reflection this month:

 To an opponent, tolerance.

 To yourself, respect.

-I do hope that you take the time to join us in one or more of our Christmas Services in our Parish churches celebrating the birth of Christ (see list of services elsewhere in this newsletter, all of which are subject to Lockdown 2 closure outcome and social distancing rules).
-So, on behalf of our Parish, may I wish you and your families: peace, goodwill and love this Christmas season and a new year of blessings.
+I do hope that you take the time to join us in one or more of our Christmas Services in our Parish churches celebrating the birth of Christ (see list of services in the centre pages).
+On behalf of our Parish, may I wish you and your families: peace, goodwill and love this Christmas season and a new year of blessings.